New World vulture: Description

 New World vultures are generally large, ranging in length from the lesser yellow-headed vulture at 56–61 centimeters (22–24 inches) up to the California and Andean condors, both of which can reach 120 centimeters (48 inches) in length and weigh 12 or more kilograms (26 or more pounds).
 Plumage is predominantly black or brown, and is sometimes marked with white.
 All species have featherless heads and necks.
 In some, this skin is brightly colored, and in the king vulture it is developed into colorful wattles and outgrowths.

 All New World vultures have long, broad wings and a stiff tail, suitable for soaring.
 They are the best adapted to soaring of all land birds.
 The feet are clawed but weak and not adapted to grasping.
 The front toes are long with small webs at their bases.
 No New World vulture possesses a syrinx, the vocal organ of birds.
 Therefore, the voice is limited to infrequent grunts and hisses.

 The beak is slightly hooked and is relatively weak compared with those of other birds of prey.
 This is because it is adapted to tear the weak flesh of partially rotted carrion, rather than fresh meat.
-The nostrils are oval and are set in a soft cere.
+The nostrils are oval and set in a soft cere.
 The nasal passage is perforate, not divided by a septum, so that when looking from the side, one can see through the beak.
 The eyes are prominent, and, unlike those of eagles, hawks, and falcons, they are not shaded by a brow bone.
 Members of Coragyps and Cathartes have a single incomplete row of eyelashes on the upper lid and two rows on the lower lid, while Gymnogyps, Vultur, and Sarcoramphus lack eyelashes altogether.

 New World vultures have the unusual habit of urohidrosis, or defecating on their legs to cool them evaporatively.
 As this behavior is also present in storks, it is one of the arguments for a close relationship between the two groups.

 Distribution and habitat

-New World vultures are restricted to the western hemisphere.
-They can be found from southern Canada to South America.
-Most species are mainly resident, but the turkey vulture populations breeding in Canada and the northern US migrate south in the northern winter.
-New World vultures inhabit a large variety of habitats and ecosystems, ranging from deserts to tropical rainforests and at heights of sea level to mountain ranges, using their highly adapted sense of smell to locate carrion.
+New World vultures are restricted to the western hemisphere, ranging from southern Canada to South America.
+Most species are mainly resident, but the turkey vulture breeds in Canada and the northern US and migrates south in the northern winter.
+New World vultures inhabit a large variety of habitats and ecosystems, ranging from deserts to tropical rainforests and at heights of sea level to mountain ranges.
 These species of birds are also occasionally seen in human settlements, perhaps emerging to feed upon the food sources provided from roadkills.